pfunks/TCTest/test_faq.md

 **Promoted** - Listings that are boosted by Steem Dollar payments get "Promoted" for greater visibility.

+## What information is available in my account menu?

+You can get to your account menu by clicking on the avatar icon in the top-right corner of the screen.
+(Insert Icon)

+**Feed** - Here is where you go to see the most recent posts from the people you follow.

+**Blog** - Here is where you go to see all of your posts and resteems.
+It is also where you go to see your profile page that is viewable by other users.

+**Comments** - Here is where you go to see all of the comments you have made to other's posts and comments.

+**Replies** - Here is where you go to see all replies other users have made to your posts and comments.

+**Wallet** - Here is where you go to see your wallet balances, make transfers, exchange STEEM/SBD, and Power Up.

+**Change Password** - Here is where you go to change your password.

+**Settings** - Here is where you go to update your settings.

+**Logout** - Here is where you go to logout.

 ## What do the Blog, Comments, Replies, Rewards links show?

 **Blog**  - Displays your blog posts and resteems, beginning with the most recent.